IoanHadarean/CookBook-project/Readme.md

 <br>    ii Mozilla Firefox
 <br>    iii Opera
 <br>    iv Internet Explorer
-5. Sending emails functionality was tested using Gmail and EmailJS.
-6. SendMail function was tested using Jasmine Framework.
-7. Postman was used for sending GET and POST requests to the website in order to test it
+5. Postman was used for sending GET and POST requests to the website in order to test it